Absolute value measurement of ion-scale turbulence by two-dimensional phase contrast imaging in Large Helical Device: Comparison with nonlinear gyrokinetic simulation results

 \section{Comparison with nonlinear gyrokinetic simulation results}

-A quantitative comparison of the turbulence levels evaluated as shown in Figure \ref{fig:fig_PCI_LHDfluc_abs}(c) and calculated value by the nonlinear gyrokinetic simulation GKV\cite{watanabe2005velocity} is presented in this section.
-Figure \ref{fig:fig_PCI_LHDgkvkxky} is the two-dimensional wavenumber spectrum of the normalized electron density fluctuation calculated by GKV at $t$=4.47s and $\rho$=0.5.
+A quantitative comparison of the turbulence levels evaluated as shown in Figure \ref{fig:fig_PCI_LHDfluc_abs}(c) and the calculated value by the nonlinear gyrokinetic simulation is presented in this section.
+We carried out the local flux-tube nonlinear GKV\cite{watanabe2005velocity} code under following condition, the normalized ion temperature $R_0/L_{T_i}$=4.10 and density gradient $R_0/L_n$=-3.98, and the electron to ion temperature ratio $T_e/T_i$=1.99 at $t$=4.47s and $\rho$=0.5\cite{warmer2021impact}.
+Here, $L_X$ is the gradient scale length of a parameter X, $L_{X}$ = (-d$\ln$$X$/d$r$)$^{-1}$ and $R_0$ is the major radius, 3.63m.

+Figure \ref{fig:fig_PCI_LHDgkvkxky} is the two-dimensional wavenumber spectrum of the normalized electron density fluctuation calculated by GKV.
 Here, $k_x\rho_i$ and $k_y\rho_i$ are toroidal and poloidal normalized wavenumbers, respectively.
-PCI measures the wavenumber in the poloidal direction and compares it to the value integrated along the $k_x\rho_i$ direction.
+Since PCI measures wavenumbers in the poloidal direction, a comparison is performed with the integral value along the $k_x\rho_i$ direction.
 Figure \ref{fig:fig_PCI_LHDgkvpciky} shows a comparison of the wavenumber spectrum obtained by integrating Figure \ref{fig:fig_PCI_LHDgkvkxky} along the $k_x\rho_i$ direction over a wavenumber grid width and spectrum at $\rho$=$\pm$0.5 measured by 2D-PCI.
 Here, solid lines and symbols denote the calculated values by GKV and experimental values measured by 2D-PCI, respectively.
 Figure \ref{fig:fig_PCI_LHDgkvpciky} indicates that the measured values of 2D-PCI decrease significantly at $k_y\rho_i<$0.4, denoting that this region is the cutoff wavenumber for 2D-PCI in LHD\cite{kinoshita2020determination}.
-However, for $0.5<k_y\rho_i<0.9$ (wavenumber measurable by 2D-PCI), the measured and calculated amplitude are almost consistent within the error bars, indicating that the evaluated absolute value in this study is reasonable.
+However, for $0.5<k_y\rho_i<0.8$ (wavenumber measurable by 2D-PCI), the measured and calculated amplitude are almost consistent within the error bars, indicating that the evaluated absolute value in this study is reasonable.
 This is the first quantitative comparison of turbulence spectrum predicted by nonlinear simulations and values measured by 2D-PCI.